 One contributing factor of FOMO — guess what — is social media, particularly Facebook and Instagram.

-Since we are hardwired to feel envy and not be left behind, we desire the things our friends posted on their social media accounts — the new gadgets they have, the places they’ve been to, the food they ate, the experiences they have, and so on.
+Since we are hardwired to feel envy, we desire the things our friends posted on their social media accounts — the new gadgets they have, the places they’ve been to, the food they ate, the experiences they have, and so on.
 Social media provokes insecurity.

 You know that feeling, right?
 That feeling of inadequacy every time we see the glittering posts of our so-called online friends/connections.